 To be eligible for the co-op the student must have completed 60 credits and have a minimum 2.5 GPA.
-The student must inform the Director of the Co-op program and the Business Management Program Chair one semester before they would like to begin a co-op assignment.
+The student must contact the office of Work-Integrated Learning (WIL) one semester before they would like to begin their co-op assignment.
+Once an opportunity description is secured, the WIL office will seek credit approval of the experience from the Business Management Program Chair.